ThemeFuse/Unyson-Documentation/extension/portfolio/index.rst

 Templates are located in the :doc:`views/ </extensions/directory-structure>` directory.
 Here is the list of templates that you can customize:

 * ``single.php`` - Portfolio course single post template.
-By default is used ``single.php`` from theme root directory, you can overwrite it by creating ``framework-customizations/extensions/portfolio/views/single.php``.
+By default is used ``single.php`` from the theme root directory, you can overwrite it by creating ``framework-customizations/extensions/portfolio/views/single.php``.
 * ``taxonomy.php`` - Portfolio category template.
-By default is used ``taxonomy.php`` from theme root directory, you can overwrite it by creating ``framework-customizations/extensions/portfolio/views/taxonomy.php``.
+By default is used ``taxonomy.php`` from the theme root directory, you can overwrite it by creating ``framework-customizations/extensions/portfolio/views/taxonomy.php``.
 * ``content.php`` - Default portfolio single page template content.
-It is loaded if ``framework-customizations/extensions/portfolio/views/single.php`` doesn't exist and is used ``single.php`` from theme root directory.
+It is loaded if the ``framework-customizations/extensions/portfolio/views/single.php`` doesn't exist and is used ``single.php`` from the theme root directory.
   The content of this view is rendered using worpdress `the_content <http://codex.wordpress.org/Plugin_API/Filter_Reference/the_content>`_ filter, when the course single page is loaded.